Learning Self-Interpretation from Interpretability Artifacts: Training Lightweight Adapters on Vector-Label Pairs: Related Work

-All of these approaches modify the decoder model's weights (typically via LoRA).
+All of these approaches modify the explainer model's weights.
 We take a complementary approach: freeze the model entirely and train only a lightweight affine transformation \emph{before} injection.
 This distinction parallels fine-tuning versus soft prompt optimization \cite{lester2021, li2021prefix}: where concurrent work modifies model weights, we modify only the input representation.
 This preserves ``privileged access'' maximally---the interpreter is identical to the subject.
 Fine-tuning moves along a spectrum of decreasing similarity; keeping the model frozen is the most conservative choice for preserving whatever privileged access exists.
 The two approaches (decoder finetuning and trained adapters) are complementary and could be combined, but we leave this to future work.

 \paragraph{Learned mappings for activation interpretation.} Tuned Lens \cite{belrose2023} also learns affine transformations of hidden states, but projects activations \emph{out} of the model to vocabulary space for single-token prediction.
 Our adapters project activations \emph{back into} the model for open-ended autoregressive generation, a less constrained target that may explain why full-rank can overfit catastrophically for us (on SAE data) while Tuned Lens benefits from it.